sombaner/openshift-mcp-server/COPILOT_INTEGRATION.md

-# 🤖 GitHub Copilot Integration Guide
+# 🤖 GitHub Copilot Integration Guide - Multi-Repository CI/CD

-This guide walks you through integrating your deployed OpenShift AI MCP server with GitHub Copilot for automated CI/CD workflows.
+This guide walks you through integrating your deployed OpenShift AI MCP server with GitHub Copilot for **multi-repository automated CI/CD workflows**.
+The MCP server can now monitor and deploy **any Git repository** to **any OpenShift namespace/project**.

 ## 🌐 **Server Endpoints**